-The fall of life is also the time when major neurological diseases occur - Alzheimer's disease, Parkinson's disease or depression.
+The later stage of life is also the time when major neurological diseases occur - Alzheimer's disease, Parkinson's disease or depression.
 They may also be the cause of lack of night rest.

 Weighted Blanket - a healthy sleep without medication

-The elderly load balancer is an alternative to addictive and drug-addictive drugs.
+The elderly load balancer is an alternative to sleeping pills and addictive drugs.
 How it works?
-Uniform load on the body, or more precisely, oppression on the deep parts of the body (muscles, joints, tendons) allows you to relax, relax and calm.
+Uniform load on the body or more precisely, pressure on the deep parts of the body (muscles, joints, tendons) allows you to relax and calm down.

 Significantly, the pressure of the Weighted Blankets contributes to the production of more serotonin, a neurotransmitter, which suffers from people with depression, neurosis, autistic and related disorders.

 Therapists also notice much less mobility of people sleeping under the weighted blanket.
 It is easier to control trembling hands or other parts of the body.

 The weighted blanket also increases the sense of security and reduces anxiety during sleep.
 It works well for Restless Legs Syndrome, Parkinson's disease, anxiety disorders and narcolepsy, depression, and many other conditions.